shakefu/jetconfig/README.md

 * Configuration inheritance
 * Synchronous and callbacks supported for most API methods
 * In-process caching of configuration settings by default for best performance
+* File-based caching of configuration for faster performance when up-to-date configuration is not required
-* Cache-only operating mode for when etcd is not available
+* Cache-only operating mode for better performance
 * Loading/dumping of entire configuration for backups or test configurations

 Coming soon:

-* Filesystem caching
 * Easy encryption for `jetconfig dump`

 ## Installation